 Please note that photographs are now taken during the application process at CRMD and the district immigration offices, so you do not need to supply them yourself.

 Residence and employment permits for non-EU citizens (third-country nationals) are mainly granted on a temporary basis and for a specific work position as governed by the general employment procedures presented here.

-Key-Personnel employed in (registered) Companies of Foreign Interests
+Key-Personnel employed in (registered) Companies with Foreign Interests

-Eligible companies which fulfil the following conditions can apply to the Business Facilitation Unit (BFU) for registering as Companies of Foreign Interests and benefit from the simplified procedure for employing highly-skilled, third-country nationals:
+Eligible companies which fulfil the certain conditions can apply to the Business Facilitation Unit (BFU) for registering as Companies with Foreign Interests and benefit from the simplified procedure for employing highly-skilled, third-country nationals.